6 Best Neck Speakers in 2023

 best neck speakers Avantree Torus

 Avantree is no stranger to making audio products.
 While the company is popular for its TWS earbuds, it does offer the Torus, which is a really good neck speaker.
-In fact, the speaker ships with two full-range drivers positioned on either side which envelope your ears in high-quality sound.
+The speaker ships with two full-range drivers positioned on either side which envelopes your ears in high-quality sound.

 Spec-wise, the device supports Bluetooth 5.0 and relays audio over aptX HD.
 The high-fidelity aptX codec preserves sound data throughout the audio transmission.
 As a result, you get much better sound quality than streaming over AAC or SBC.